 EveryDay Intervention provides a multidimensional approach to supporting positive student outcomes.
 It provides absence prevention and intervention, but also helps families overcome the barriers that result in absenteeism by connecting them to the right support.

-EveryDay Intervention is funded through charitable grants from organizations such as the United Way, the Susan Thompson Buffett Foundation, and the Heising-Simons Foundation.
+EveryDay Intervention is funded through charitable grants from organizations such as the United Way and other education foundations.
 The program’s evidence-based impact and equity-driven approach help align it to grant requirements.